-There are a number of reasons to stay in one of Anderson’s Harbour Cottages in autumn and winter, since they are so snuggly, warm and cosy, while you watch the sea from them – and on some days doing wild and exciting things!
+There are a number of reasons to stay in one of Seafront Orkney Cottages in autumn and winter, since they are so snuggly, warm and cosy, while you watch the sea from them – and on some days doing wild and exciting things!

-Another reason is that the autumns and winter accommodation rates are a fraction of the usual summer rates.
+Another reason is that the autumns and winter accommodation rates at Seafront Orkney Cottages are a fraction of the usual summer rates.
 But the best reason … is to have the privilege of seeing the Northern Lights.
 Below is an extract from Visit Orkney telling you about this spectacular treat you can indulge in over the romantic, good for the soul months in winter …right on the sea.

 Autumn and winter is time for the awe-inspiring Aurora Borealis to light up the sky!
 Orkney is one of the best places to see the Northern Lights thanks to our location and lack of light pollution – all you need are clear skies, a good view north…and plenty of warm clothing!